Naturopathic nutrition - Natural Healthcare College

 .

-How simple healing would be if we all had the same constitution, the same inherent strengths and weaknesses, and the same predispositions to particular diseases; we could hone our skills to a fine art.
+How simple healing would be if we all had the same constitution, the same inherent strengths and weaknesses, and the same predispositions to particular diseases.
+We could hone our skills to a fine art.
 But, of course, we are not that boring, each of us having our unique characteristics.
-Ongoing research into the human genome is revealing more and more about ourselves and about our individual inherent strengths and weaknesses.
+Ongoing research into the human genome reveals more and more about ourselves, and our individual inherent strengths and weaknesses.

 Metabolically we are all different and this explains why a diet that works well for one person may be inappropriate for another, even for a member of the same family.
 The ‘one-size fits all’ supposedly ‘healthy diet’ simply cannot work for everyone.
-While the therapeutic approach may be based on nutrition, the skill of the therapist is to determine the appropriate nutrition for individual clients.
+The skill of the naturopathic nutrition therapist is to determine the appropriate nutrition for the individual client.

 Nutritional Healing